ArborXR/UnitCmd/README.md

 ## Gotchas
 - All functions in the `Core.Cmd.Dispatches` module (e.g., `Cmd.Dispatches.exists`) requires that each command invokes its dispatch function.
 If a command fails to do so within the configured timeout period, the function will timeout and throw an `OperationCanceledException`.
 The same holds for any function that depends on these functions (e.g., `Assert.Cmd.exists`).
 - When using `Cmd.execute`, the command gets initiated, but the function doesn't wait for its completion.
 If you need to wait for a command's completion that dispatches messages, refer to the `Cmd.Dispatches` module.
 Conversely, if the command does not dispatch messages and there's a need to wait for its completion, use `Cmd.executeWithDelay`.

+## License
+This project is licensed under the Mozilla Public License 2.0 (MPL 2.0).
+See [LICENSE](https://github.com/bryanbharper/Elmish.Test/blob/main/LICENSE) for details.